ducksboard/libsaas/doc/unicode.rst

 parameters will be UTF-8 encoded and `bytes` will be used as-is.

-If you need to send characters outside of ASCII in different encoding than UTF-8, encode them yourself and handing the bytes off to libsaas.
+If you need to send characters outside of ASCII in different encoding than UTF-8, encode them yourself and hand the bytes off to libsaas.

-Data returned from libsaas methods might have different encoding, depending on the method it question.
-For most API using JSON it will be Unicode, because the JSON standard mandates the use of UTF-8, making it easy to convert bytes received from the service into Unicode characters.
+Data returned from libsaas methods might be encoded differently, depending on the method in question.
+For most APIs using JSON it will be Unicode, because the JSON standard mandates the use of UTF-8, making it easy to convert bytes received from the service into Unicode characters.
 Some APIs though might return binary data, such as APIs exporting images or providing access to raw